ManuelonGithub/Numerical-Methods/README.md

 # Numerical-Methods
-All my Numerical Methods and Data Structures assignments and test files.
+Archive of my solutions for my Data Structures assignments.